-- Place the orange juice, fish stock, shallots and chilli into a pan and reduce by two thirds over a fairly high heat.
+- Place the orange juice, fish stock, shallots and chilli into a pan and reduce by two thirds over fairly high heat.

 - Whisk in the cold butter until you have a thickened sauce, season well with salt and pepper.

-- Finally add the zest and cover.
+- Finally, add the zest and cover.

-- Place the snapper on a non-stick tray and place under the grill and cook for about 15 minutes, basting occasionally.
+- Place the snapper on a non-stick tray and place it under the grill and cook for about 15 minutes, basting occasionally.

-- Do not over cook the fish.
+- Do not overcook the fish.

-- Finally, carefully lift onto a serving plate and pour over the sauce, serve as a starter with a dressed mixed leaf salad and crusty bread, letting them help themselves.
+- Finally, carefully lift onto a serving plate and pour over the sauce.
+Serve as a starter with a dressed mixed leaf salad and crusty bread, letting them help themselves.